lob/lob-ruby/docs/BuckslipOrdersApi.md

 require 'time'
 require 'openapi_client'
 # setup authorization
-OpenapiClient.configure do |config|
+Lob.configure do |config|
   # Configure HTTP basic authorization: basicAuth
   config.username = 'YOUR USERNAME'
   config.password = 'YOUR PASSWORD'
 end

-api_instance = OpenapiClient::BuckslipOrdersApi.new
+api_instance = Lob::BuckslipOrdersApi.new
 buckslip_id = 'buckslip_id_example' # String | The ID of the buckslip to which the buckslip orders belong. opts = {
   limit: 56, # Integer | How many results to return.